Nick Hanauer

-Nicolas Joseph Hanauer (born September 2, 1959) is an American entrepreneur and venture capitalist.
+Nicolas Joseph Hanauer (born September 2, 1959) is an American entrepreneur, venture capitalist, and civic activist.

 Business career

 Hanauer was born to a secular Jewish family in New York City and raised in Bellevue, Washington.
 His brother is Adrian Hanauer, a majority owner of Seattle Sounders FC and a minority owner of the Seattle Kraken.
 After earning a philosophy degree from the University of Washington, Hanauer began to work at the Hanauer family-owned Pacific Coast Feather Company, where he served as co-chair and CEO.
 In the 1980s, he co-founded Museum Quality Framing Company, a large West Coast franchise.

-In the 1990s, Hanauer was an early investor in Amazon.com, serving as an advisor until 2000.
+In the 1990s, Hanauer was the first non-family investor in Amazon.com, serving as an advisor until 2000.
 He founded gear.com, which eventually merged with Overstock.com, and Avenue A Media, which was acquired by Microsoft in 2007 (under the name aQuantive) for $6.4 billion.
 He has managed, founded, or financed over 30 companies across a broad range of industries including manufacturing, retailing, e-commerce, digital media and advertising, software, aerospace, healthcare, and finance, including Insitu Group (purchased by Boeing for $400 million) and Market Leader (purchased by Trulia in 2013 for $350 million).

 In 2000, Hanauer co-formed the Seattle-based venture capital company Second Avenue Partners, which "looks to invest in promising teams and transformational ideas in a wide range of areas including the internet, consumer and social media, software, and clean energy."
 The company advises and funds early-stage companies such as HouseValues, Qliance, and Newsvine.

 In 2018, the brothers sold Pacific Coast Feather Company.